Kaili Smith was born in the Netherlands (1995) and raised in Australia. Now working between Amsterdam and New York for the past 8 years.

 He has also been in several group shows.
 Most recently in 2021, the 150th edition of the Amsterdam Royal Palace Painting Prize Show, taking 1st place in the public prize.
 Other noteble group shows include, Honolulu Museum Of Art 2018 and Museum of Art & History in Lancaster 2019

-His first show "Europe or nothing" ,was a public pop-up show in Rotterdam's busiest street the “LIjnbaan” organised by Gallery RR.
-The multi-media exhibition gave an insight in the day to day life of migrants trying to cross the border towards Europe.
-In 2015, with strong right wing protest on immigration in Europe, it was an important time to discuss this subject The exhibition included paintings, photography, installation art, video and also a video series of poems from Mariboudou Keita both a migrant & writer from West Africa trying to cross the Moroccan border into Europe.
+His first ever solo show "Europe or nothing”.
+Was a multi-media exhibition that gave insight into the day to day life of migrants trying to cross the border into Europe.
+The exhibition included paintings, photography, installations, a short documentary and a series of poems from Mariboudou Keita, a migrant & writer from West Africa.

 A growing aspect to his practice, and the focus during his MFA program, was writing & directing short films.
 Recently finishing his second short film titled "It's good to have you here".
 He is now working on writing and producing longer film/series screenplays.
 Along with a new painting series.